 I would now like to turn to the proposed amendments to the Clean Air Act that relate to the coal utilization program established by the Energy Supply and Environmental Coordination Act of 1974 (ESECA).
-First, however, I would like to discuss the closely related amendments -- which the Administration has proposed in Title IV of the Energy Independence Act -- relating to FEA's authorities under ESECA.
+First, however, I would like briefly to review the strategy which FEA has used in implementing the authorities given to FEA by ESECA, and then to discuss the amendments which the Administration has proposed, in Title IV of the Energy Independence Act, relating to FEA's authorities under ESECA.

-Title IV contains three amendments which would extend or expand FEA's authorities under ESECA.
-As you know, FEA may issue orders converting certain powerplants and major fuel burning installations to coal, and requiring plants already using coal to con-inue doing so.
+As you know, FEA may issue orders converting certain powerplants and major fuel burning installations to coal, and requiring plants already using coal to continue doing so.
 Specified air pollution requirements must be met, however, before the FEA order goes into effect.
-FEA may also order powerplants in the early planning process to be constructed with coalburning capability.
+FEA may also order powerplants in the early planning process to be constructed with coal burning capability.